Assets of Community Value

 Local community and voluntary organisations, neighbourhood forums and parish councils can identify land and buildings which provide an important service in their community.
 They can nominate these to be placed on athat we keep.
 Further details on the types of organisation eligible to make a nomination are defined in Section 89(2)(b) of the Localism Act 2011 and Regulation 5 of the Assets of Community Value Regulations 2012.

-How Community Right to Bid works
+How Assets of Community Value works

 If the nomination is successful, we will include the asset on its list of Assets of Community Value.
 If land or property on this list comes up for sale, an interested group or groups have up to six months to raise money and bid to buy this, before it is put up for sale on the open market.

 This does not restrict who the owner can sell their land or property to, or at what price.
 The owner does not have to give the right of first refusal to community organisations - it just gives the organisation time to raise money to buy it.